danielpozsar/grogupy/docs/source/_build/html/_sources/quickstart/Running in HPC.rst.txt

     greens_function_solver = "Sequential"
     # always use K for now
     parallel_mode = "K"
-    # the calculation of J and K from the energy derivations, either Fit or Grogu
+    # the calculation of J and K from the energy derivations, either Fit or grogupy
     exchange_solver = "Fit"
     anisotropy_solver = "Fit"